FREQUENTLY ASKED QUESTIONS:

 Who will my instructor be?

-RDR is proud to say that you will always be instructed by owner Fonzie del Rio.
+RDR is proud to say that you will always be instructed by owners Fonzie del Rio and Karen Brandl.

 What do I wear?